nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-06/lab/README.md

   - Think about:
     - When you test you shouldn't actually alter your database
-    - Similar to when you tested fs.writeFile; you didn't actually want to write to a file during a test.
+    - Similar to when you tested `fs.writeFile`; you didn't actually want to write to a file during a test.
 You avoided doing so by using **mocks**
     - What external module is used in all of the CRUD operations?
 This is the one you should mock up

 - Test out any additional functions used in `index.js` to get the code coverage you want